16 On-Page SEO Examples That Will Rock Your World!

 Because it is on-page.

-Yes, it’s technically invisible, but it influences how the page loads and everything on the page.
+Yes, it’s technically invisible, but it influences how the page loads and everything on it.

 Website speed is a small SEO factor but a significant CRO factor.